lucky-wolf/DW2-XL/README.md

 - Synchronized all [PD] components to that of the [S] equivalent
 - Added a bunch of new [PD] tech levels
 - Normalized all research costs
+- Added 125 crew size crew accommodations at tech level 3
 - Improved Academic planetary facilities
-- Added 125 crew size crew accommodations at tech level 3
+- Improved troop construction facilities to offer a small planetary development boost
-- Found and fixed all planetary defense weapons visual effects (so that they always have one) -
+- Improved planetary defense facilities to always have visual effects -
 - TODO: increase divergence of fuel efficiency between tech lineages (1000/1000, 1500/1000, 2000/1000)
+  - we'll need to have large and small fuel tanks for this - otherwise plasma is going to have no range at all
 - TODO: double Teekans hangar bays (either size or count)

 ### v1.18.2